-"What is the definition of a good software engineer" - I like to ask this question everybody who somehow connects to software development.
-And I always got different answer.
-It depends on the people and their positions: managers see good software engineers to have a good understanding of the tasks, respect deadlines and soft skills.
-Middle/Senior software engineers always start with the words passion, good tools, hard skills etc. QA engineers see them as a programming guru which can produce testable, bug-free code.
-Team leads start their description with the mix of soft/hard skills, their ideal software engineer should do everything in time and report any problems they face.
+"What is your definition of a good software engineer?" — I like to ask this question to everyone who is somehow involved in software development.
+And I always get a different answer.
+The answer seems to depend on people and their attitude – managers think that good engineers are those who understand tasks well, meet deadlines, and have the required skillset.
+Mid/senior software engineers always start with "passion," tooling, framework knowledge, "hard work," etc. QA engineers see them as engineering gurus who can create bug-free code.
+Team leaders begin their description with a combination of soft/hard skills, their ideal software engineer should do everything on time and report any problems he or she encounters.

 I will show you my thoughts in this post.

-And the final word about "the right problem".
-The most productive engineers I’ve ever worked with aren’t the engineers who pull all-nighters or clock in 80 hour work weeks.
-Nor are they the engineers who can effortlessly craft an elegant five lines of x86 assembly to succinctly and efficiently solve a problem.
-They are the engineers who always seem to be solving the right problem in the first place.
-To borrow an idea voiced by Tyler Treat, Phil Haack, and likely many others, software engineers aren’t paid to simply produce lines of code.
-If we take a step back, we’re really paid to build features, make things more efficient, making them scale bigger and bigger, and fix issues or prevent outages.
-The code is a byproduct of solving these problems, but the problems we need to solve are primary.
+And a little bit about "the right problem".
+The most productive engineers I have ever worked with are not engineers who work 80 hours a week.
+Nor are they engineers who can effortlessly create elegant five x86 assembly lines.
+They are the engineers who always solve the right problems in the first place.
+To borrow an idea voiced by Tyler Treat, Phil Haack, and probably many others: software engineers are not paid to just create lines of code.
+If we take a step back, we actually get paid to solve business problems, support business operations, make things more efficient, or prevent failures.
+Code is a byproduct of solving those problems, but the business problems we need to solve are the primary ones.

 They have the willingness to learn